FSoprano/sample_website/README.md

 For longer code samples, indent 4 characters

     This ought to look like
-    A nice, juicy code sample.
+    a nice, juicy code sample.